jamariethomp/Bikesharing-Analysis/README.md

 ## Results

-The results of this analysis are captured in maps, bar charts, line charts, and heatmaps that identify usage and demographics of bikeshare participants (see "Bikesharing_Tableau" [link to dashboard](https://public.tableau.com/app/profile/jamie.m.thompson/viz/Bikesharing_Tableau_16481763823950/Story1?publish=yes)).
+The results of this analysis are captured in maps, bar charts, line charts, and heatmaps that identify usage and demographics of bikeshare participants (see ["Bikesharing_Tableau"] (https://public.tableau.com/app/profile/jamie.m.thompson/viz/Bikesharing_Tableau_16481763823950/Story1?publish=yes)).

 ### Summary